zefhub/zef-docs/docs/zef-ref.md

 ---

-A [Zef reference](reference-types) that semantically also contains a reference frame.
-It can be understood to mean "I am talking about [atom](atoms) X seen from the reference frame of graph Y at its time T".
+A [[ZefDoc - Reference Types |Zef reference]] that semantically also contains a reference frame.
+It can be understood to mean "I am talking about [[ZefDoc-Atom |atom]] X seen from the reference frame of graph Y at its time T".

 ### Representation
 We can encode everything in two UIDs:
 1. the UID of the [object](https://plato.stanford.edu/entries/object/#ContObjeVsSubj) Zef Atom (entity / attribute entity / relation)
-2. the UID of the transaction which determines the reference frame
+2. the UID of the transaction which determines the [[ZefDoc - Reference Frame |reference frame]]